This command reloads one or more services.

 reload [ -h ] [ -P ] service...

-signal to re-read its configuration file that has been changed.
+This command send a SIGHUP signal to service.
+Many daemon reacts of SIGHUP signal to re-read its configuration file that has been changed.
 This command expects to find an already running service.

-will detect automatically the associated tree of the service along its required-by dependencies.
+The 66 -t command option have no effect.
+66 will detect automatically the associated tree of the service along its required-by dependencies.

-service type, all services within the module
+In case of module service type, all services within the module are reloaded.

 Multiple services can be reloaded by separating their names with a space.